 All TagSpaces extensions so far can be found listed and classified in the extensions area of this website.

 We developed a new perspective called ImageSwiper Perspective the application based on the popular PhotoSwipe library.
 This perspective is allowing you to browse and preview the photos and other kind of images from the current folder.
-A video presenting its basic functionality can be found bellow.

 We have received many questions about the status of supporting thumbnails in TagSpaces.
 Previously, there was an option to load the whole image as thumbnails, which was causing performance issues on folders with many big images (e.g. your photo library).
 Starting with this version TagSpaces will try to find thumbnails in the